-Eyes colour is dark brown, or blue as well as odd eyes (one brown, one blue) or blue segments on brown iris.
+Colour dark brown, blue as well as odd eyes (one brown, one blue) or blue segments on brown iris.
 Dry, tight fitting eye rims matching the colour of nose.
 Depigmentated eye rim against white background permissible.

 It's necessary to remember that eye color itself is of minor importance.
 It is necessary to evaluate eyes in complex: shape, set, dryness, eye rim pigment and color.